 Scotch bonnet peppers are named after a tam o’ shanter hat.
 Do you see the resemblance?
 Also known as bonney peppers or Caribbean red peppers, they have a sweet flavor and stout shape, often giving a smoky pepper flavor with floral and tropical fruit aromatics.
-But don’t get confused, scotch bonnet peppers are one of the hottest peppers in the world, even hotter than habaneros.
+But don’t get confused.
+Scotch bonnet peppers are one of the hottest peppers globally, even hotter than habaneros.

 J&C Tropicals carries mixed (green and yellow) scotch bonnet pepper varieties.

 - Use with caution!
 Don’t run the risk of adding too much heat to your dish.
 Use gloves when preparing.

 - For a sweeter flavor, wait for scotch bonnet peppers to fully mature into a shade of yellow, orange, and red.

 - Add whole pods to stews, curries, rice dishes, and stewed preparations such as oxtail soup or fricasseed chicken.

 Store in a paper bag for up to 1 week in the fridge.
 To prep for the freezer, chop or slice, then place into airtight containers or feezer bags for 10–12 months.

 - If you can handle the heat, these peppers are an excellent source of Vitamin C

 Saturated Fat 0g 0%

 Total Carbohydrate 4g 1%